-In addition to these zoning districts, the City also has specific ordinances in place regarding streets, sidewalks, signs, international building code, fire prevention code and site plan development that apply to the downtown area.
+In addition to these zoning districts, the City also has specific ordinances in place regarding streets, sidewalks, signs, building code, fire prevention code and site plan development that apply to the downtown area.
 How these ordinances apply to specific components of this plan (Section 12 Parking for example) are discussed in greater detail in the following applicable sections.
-In terms of site and building development design standards incorporated into the local ordinances, the City has many guidelines in place to assist the planning board in suggested development discussions during the local approval process.
+In terms of site and building development design standards, the City has many guidelines in place to assist the planning board in suggested development discussions during the local approval process.
 Guidelines were reported to be working well for the community and were supported by the general public input process during development of this plan.